arafatkatze/arafatkatze/README.md

 ## Hi, I’m Ara
 If you’ve landed here, congratulations.

-You found a general builder of crazy, cool systems.
+You found a builder of crazy, cool systems.
 I love art, but my canvas is technology, I spend my days poking, prodding, and sometimes sweet talking AI into building fresh, weird, and delightful experiences.
 Whether that means shipping production ready code or hacking together something at 2am “just to see if it works”.

  If you want coding agents?
 I’m building em (see Cline, where I’m currently trying to wrangle the world’s best AI coding agent into existence).